ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 When done, disconnect from the server with `exit` command.

+To allow HTTP/HTTPS requests from the internet user, assign a **floating IP** to the VSI in the private subnet and open required ports(80 - HTTP and 443 - HTTPS) via the inbound rules in the security group of private VSI.
+{:tip}

 ### Disable the maintenance security group

 Let's disable the maintenance security group for the server.